Configuring sane defaults in Chef with default generator templates can help kickstart projects and deliver results more quickly.

 Now that you’ve written some cookbooks after learning about some of the config management primitives and running through the standard “deploy a website with apache” walkthroughs you’re finding that you make some of the same customizations to every cookbook.

-Instead of (sometimes, hopefully remembering to…wait what about that one thing?) manually making those same modifications for every cookbook, drop those configurations and overrides in a generator cookbook with chef generate generator base_origin
+Instead of (sometimes, hopefully remembering to…wait what about that one thing?) manually making those same modifications for every cookbook, drop those configurations and overrides in a generator cookbook with chef generate generator base_origin.

-command (app, cookbook, recipe, attribute, resource, etc.) references the generator recipe you wrote, including all the modifications and customizations that you added.
+Now every object that you would create with the chef generate command (app, cookbook, recipe, attribute, resource, etc.) references the generator recipe you wrote, including all the modifications and customizations that you added.
 And this doesn’t benefit just you alone.
 Generator cookbooks give your team a standardized set of configurations and expectations for every cookbook and recipe, letting everyone learn from each other’s past discoveries and mistakes.

 First you have to generate the generator (replace base_origin with whatever you want your generator cookbook to be named).